Head to Head Contrast: ProtoKinetix (PKTX) and Its Rivals

-ProtoKinetix (OTCMKTS:PKTX – Get Rating) is one of 334 publicly-traded companies in the “Biotechnology” industry, but how does it weigh in compared to its peers?
-We will compare ProtoKinetix to related companies based on the strength of its valuation, risk, analyst recommendations, earnings, institutional ownership, profitability and dividends.
+ProtoKinetix (OTCMKTS:PKTX – Get Rating) is one of 375 publicly-traded companies in the “Biotechnology” industry, but how does it contrast to its peers?
+We will compare ProtoKinetix to related businesses based on the strength of its dividends, institutional ownership, valuation, profitability, risk, earnings and analyst recommendations.

-This is a breakdown of current ratings for ProtoKinetix and its peers, as provided by MarketBeat.
+This is a summary of current ratings and price targets for ProtoKinetix and its peers, as reported by MarketBeat.

 |Sell Ratings